phytotoma/Completionist/README.md

 ## Usage

-If for any reason the minimap button fails to load, you can manually launch the addon with the command:
+If for any reason the minimap button fails to load, you can manually launch the Addon with the command:

 ```text
 /completionist